top of page

 Online learning series

-• A qualitative Research Study was designed and executed in 2021.
+• A published qualitative Research Study was designed and executed in 2022.

 • 12 social workers with minimum master's level graduate degrees and certification from an accredited Equine Assisted Services Organization participated in the study.